sofia-aguirre/stock-tracker/README.md

 when add new trade info to log, use the form's stock symbol and date as filtering criteria for ajax request. ajax request from stock data for 5 to 20 years (depends on which api).

+13)
+ajax get request stock app for stock data, filter response json data.

+14)
+jquery string litteral of data to stocktracker page, as log.

+15)
+signup button creates user in database. user bcrypt to hash password, then store into database.

+16)
+login button fetch user from database and redirect to tracker page. signup and login button add json web token and checks verify on page refresh.

+17)
+one user to many trade database reference. trade model find one user with thte same user id. just display logs belongs to that userwho singed in.

 ### extra
 toggle button for buy/sell